suggap

 Plot

 In October 1988, twelve-year-old Bill Denbrough crafts a paper sailboat for Georgie, his six-year-old brother.
 Georgie sails the boat along the rainy streets of small town Derry, Maine, only to have it fall down a storm drain.
 As he attempts to retrieve it, Georgie sees a clown in the drain, who introduces himself as "Pennywise the Dancing Clown".
-Pennywise entices Georgie to come closer, then bites his arm off and drags him into the sewer.
+Pennywise entices Georgie to come closer, then rips his arm off and drags him into the sewer.